 Larceny was the first substantially complete implementation of the R6RS.
 Any features that are missing from R6RS modes are missing because of bugs or because the features are deprecated in Larceny.
-The most up-to-date listing of Larceny's known deviations from the R6RS standard can be found on the web page that describes the current status of Larceny's R6RS-compatible mode [https://github.com/larcenists/larceny/wiki/DargoMode].

 Larceny is R6RS-compatible but not R6RS-conforming.
-When Larceny is said to support a feature of the R6RS, that means the feature is present and will behave as specified by the R6RS so long as no exception is raised.
+When Larceny is said to support a feature of the R6RS, that means the feature is present and will behave as specified by the R6RS so long as no exception is raised or expected.
 Larceny does not always raise the specific conditions specified by the R6RS, and does not perform all of the checking for portability problems that is mandated by the R6RS.
 These deviations do not affect the execution of production code, and do not compromise Larceny's traditional safety.